Last Updated 10/30/13

 Other Federal Payment Initiatives for Primary Care

-The Affordable Care Act (Section 5501(a)) created the Primary Care Incentive Payment (PCIP) program to offer an incentive payment to qualifying primary care physicians and non-physician practitioners who furnish primary care services to Medicare patients.
+The Affordable Care Act (ACA) Section 5501(a) created the Primary Care Incentive Payment program to offer an incentive payment to qualifying primary care physicians and non-physician practitioners who furnish primary care services to Medicare patients.
 To be eligible for the incentive payment, qualifying services must be rendered between January 1, 2011, and December 31, 2015.
 Providers in Oregon received approximately $4.3 million under this program in 2011.

 Comprehensive Primary Care Initiative

 Oregon is one of seven markets selected to participate in this four year, multi-payer federal initiative to strengthen primary care capacity by testing a model of comprehensive, accountable primary care supported by multiple payers.
-Nearly 70 Oregon primary care practices were selected to participate and each is required to be recognized as a Patient-Centered Primary Care Home and to achieve certain CMS milestones over the four years.
+Nearly 70 Oregon primary care practices were selected to participate and each is required to be recognized as a Patient-Centered Primary Care Home and to achieve certain Centers for Medicare and Medicaid Services (CMS) milestones over the four years.
 Please note that no new clinics are eligible for the initiative at this time.

 The Affordable Care Act also directs a temporary increase for primary care physicians who see Medicaid patients in 2013 and 2014.
 The increase in payments will bring Medicaid primary care service fees in line with those paid by Medicare.
 The extra payments are intended to encourage primary care physicians to provide more checkups, preventive screenings, vaccines and other care for Medicaid beneficiaries.
 States will receive 100 percent federal matching funds for the increase in payments.